 Currently, paying taxes is a slog.
-Instead, let’s make it a celebration.
+Let’s make it a celebration.

 Each American should be able to direct 1% of their taxes to a specific project.
 During Revenue Day, these projects will be highlighted, showing what, exactly, America’s money was able to accomplish during the previous year.
 Initial profiles of the next year’s projects will also be announced so people can get excited for them.

 - Taxes are viewed as a burden instead of a contribution to our shared society.

 - Preparing your taxes is a difficult process that requires hours of time, expensive software or paid specialists.